 The exit interview has been the traditional way organizations have gotten feedback from employees, but why would you want to wait until an employee is out the door to garner that vital information?
 As mentioned above, knowing it beforehand could save you time, money, and lost productivity.

 Here are a few forward-thinking ways to obtain real-time, honest feedback:

 - Show interest: ASK your employees how things are going.
-You can do this during casual conversation, at staff meetings, and periodic performance reviews.
+You can do this during casual conversations, staff meetings, and periodic performance reviews.
 Listen and show you care, and then take any necessary actions to address their concerns.
-Employee morale is directly linked to whether they feel there is an open and caring ear on the other side willing to listen and lend a hand if needed.
+Employee morale is directly linked to whether they feel an open and caring ear on the other side willing to listen and lend a hand if needed.